 Somerset Island is an uninhabited island in Nunavut (Canada's Arctic Archipelago).
 The island is located between Prince Regent Inlet (across which is Baffin Island) and Peel Sound (across which is Prince of Wales Island).
-Approx 13 km (8 ml) to the northeast is the Prince Leopold Island.
+Approx 13 km (8 mi) to the northeast is Prince Leopold Island.

 The tourism establishment Arctic Watch Lodge was built in 1992.
 It was founded at Cunningham Inlet due to the large number of beluga whales congregating there in the summer months.
 The establishment is operated by Josee Auclair and Richard Weber.

-Cruise ships to Somerset Island dock (anchor) at Fort Ross (on the southeastern coast) and their passengers are transported via the ship's tender boats or Zodiacs (large-capacity inflatable boats).
+Next photo shows Fort Ross (on Somerset's southeastern coast) where some vessels may anchor (off the coast) and transport their passengers via the ship's tender boats or Zodiacs (large-capacity inflatable boats).

 Some ships may also stop at Port Leopold (on the island's northeastern tip).

 Port Somerset Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Somerset Island, Fort Ross, Nunavut Canada.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |31 July, 2023|